hwiaaiwh/MChris/README.md

 Display the help message

 ## Disclaimer
-This is probably my first big Python project.
+This is my first big Python project.
 There will be bugs.
-My source code has some of my grievances with this code.
+My source code has some of my grievances while development.
 It will be janky, but its worked on my personal server so far.
-Please let me know if any bugs pop up, and I will fix them when I get the time in my college student schedule to.
+Please let me know if any bugs pop up, and I will fix them when I get the time in my schedule to.

 ## Acknowledgements
 https://github.com/Iphex/DPMBot for the framework.
 If it weren't for them, I wouldn't know where to start.